linux-system-roles/sap-preconfigure/README.md

 sap-preconfigure
 ================

-This role configures a RHEL 8 system according to applicable SAP notes so that any SAP software can be installed.
+This role configures a RHEL 7 or RHEL 8 system according to applicable SAP notes so that any SAP software can be installed.

 Requirements
 ------------